Nowadays, it’s easy to create a website, and there are many ways to do so.

 What Is Shared Hosting?

-Shared WordPress hosting (or shared hosting) is a type of web hosting wherein multiple websites and domains share a physical web server.
+Shared hosting is a type of web hosting wherein multiple websites and domains share a physical web server.

 Besides shared server space, all websites on the server also split common resources such as disk space and bandwidth with other customers.
 This setup lets web hosting companies offer affordable plans because multiple users split the cost of maintaining a server.